ibrahimFN/fort/README_EN.md

 ```
 Fortnite
 email                     : Email address for bot account.
 You can set multiple by split in ,
-password                  : Password for bot account.
-You can set multiple by split in ,
 owner                     : Owner's name or ID
 platform                  : Bot's platform.
 See below
-cid                       : Bot's defauld outfit ID
+cid                       : Bot's default outfit ID
-bid                       : Bot's defauld back bling ID
+bid                       : Bot's default back bling ID
-pickaxe_id                : Bot's defauld harvesting tool ID
+pickaxe_id                : Bot's default harvesting tool ID
-eid                       : Bot's defauld emote ID
+eid                       : Bot's default emote ID
-playlist                  : Bot's defauld playlist ID
+playlist                  : Bot's default playlist ID
-banner                    : Bot's defauld banner ID
+banner                    : Bot's default banner ID
-banner_color              : Bot's defauld banner color
+banner_color              : Bot's default banner color
-level                     : Bot's defauld level
-tier                      : Bot's defauld tier
-xpboost                   : Bot's defauld XP boost
-friendxpboost             : Bot's defauld friend XP boost
-status                    : Bot's defauld status
+avatar_id                 : Bot's default avatar ID
-privacy                   : Bot's defauld privacy.
+avatar_color              : Bot's default avatar color.
 See below
+level                     : Bot's default level
+tier                      : Bot's default tier
+xpboost                   : Bot's default XP boost
+friendxpboost             : Bot's default friend XP boost
+status                    : Bot's default status
+privacy                   : Bot's default privacy.
+See below
-whisper                   : Cofig whether bot will accept command from whisper. true or false
+whisper                   : Whether bot will accept command from whisper. true or false
-partychat                 : Cofig whether bot will accept command from partychat. true or false
+partychat                 : Whether bot will accept command from partychat. true or false
 disablewhisperperfectly   : Config for if whisper is disabled, whether decline command from owner too
 disablepartychatperfectly : Config for if partychat is disabled, whether decline command from owner too
+joinemote                 : Whether bot re dance emote when someone joined to the party. true or false
-ignorebot                 : Config whether bot will ignore command from bots. true or false
+ignorebot                 : Whether bot will ignore command from bots. true or false
-joinmessage               : Message on someone joined to the party. \n to line break
+joinmessage               : Message when someone joined to the party. \n to line break
-randommessage             : Random message on someone joined to the party. \n to line break
+randommessage             : Random message when someone joined to the party. \n to line break
-joinmessageenable         : Config whether bot will send message on someone joined to the party. true or false
+joinmessageenable         : Whether bot will send message when someone joined to the party. true or false
-randommessageenable       : Config whether bot will send random message on someone joined to the party. true or false
+randommessageenable       : Whether bot will send random message when someone joined to the party. true or false
-outfitmimic               : Config whether bot will mimic other player's outfit. true or false
+outfitmimic               : Whether bot will mimic other player's outfit. true or false or user's name or ID
-backpackmimic             : Config whether bot will mimic other player's backpack. true or false
+backpackmimic             : Whether bot will mimic other player's backpack. true or false or user's name or ID
-pickaxemimic              : Config whether bot will mimic other player's pickaxe. true or false
+pickaxemimic              : Whether bot will mimic other player's pickaxe. true or false or user's name or ID
-emotemimic                : Config whether bot will mimic other player's emote. true or false
+emotemimic                : Whether bot will mimic other player's emote. true or false or user's name or ID
+mimic-ignorebot           : Whether bot won't mimic bot. true or false
+mimic-ignoreblacklist     : Whether bot won't mimic blacklisted user. true or false
-acceptinvite              : Config whether bot will accept invite.
+acceptinvite              : Whether bot will accept invite.
 Invite from owner will accepted every time. true or false
-acceptfriend              : Config whether bot will accept friend request. true or false or null
+acceptfriend              : Whether bot will accept friend request. true or false or null
-addfriend                 : Config whether bot will send friend request to party member. true or false
+addfriend                 : Whether bot will send friend request to party member. true or false
-invite-ownerdecline       : Config whether bot will decline invite when owner in the party. true or false
+invite-ownerdecline       : Whether bot will decline invite when owner in the party. true or false
-inviteinterval            : Config whether bot will decline invite for interval seconds after accepted invite true or false
+inviteinterval            : Whether bot will decline invite for interval seconds after accepted invite. true or false
 interval                  : The number of seconds for decline invite after accepted invite
 waitinterval              : The number of seconds for decline invite for wait command
+hide-user                 : Whether bot will hide user joined to the party. true or false
+hide-blacklist            : Whether bot will hide blacklisted user joined to the party. true or false
+show-owner                : Whether bot will show owner when hide-user is true. true or false
+show-whitelist            : Whether bot will show whitelisted user when hide-user is true. true or false
+show-bot                  : Whether bot will show bot when hide-user is true. true or false
 blacklist                 : List for blacklist users. name or ID
-blacklist-declineinvite   : Config whether bot will decline invite from blacklisted users. true or false
+blacklist-declineinvite   : Whether bot will decline invite from blacklisted users. true or false
-blacklist-autoblock       : Config whether bot will block blacklisted users. true or false
+blacklist-autoblock       : Whether bot will block blacklisted users. true or false
-blacklist-autokick        : Config whether bot will kick blacklisted users from the party. true or false
+blacklist-autokick        : Whether bot will kick blacklisted users from the party. true or false
-blacklist-autochatban     : Config whether bot will chatban blacklisted users. true or false
+blacklist-autochatban     : Whether bot will chatban blacklisted users. true or false
-blacklist-ignorecommand   : Config whether bot will ignore command from blacklisted users. true or false
+blacklist-ignorecommand   : Whether bot will ignore command from blacklisted users. true or false
 whitelist                 : List of whitelist users. name or ID
-whitelist-allowinvite     : Config whether whitelisted users can invite bot any time. true or false
+whitelist-allowinvite     : Whether whitelisted users can invite bot any time. true or false
-whitelist-declineinvite   : Config whether bot will decline invite when whitelisted users in the party. true or false
+whitelist-declineinvite   : Whether bot will decline invite when whitelisted users in the party. true or false
-whitelist-ignorelock      : Config whether whitelisted users can ignore locks. true or false
+whitelist-ignorelock      : Whether whitelisted users can ignore locks. true or false
-whitelist-ownercommand    : Config whether whitelisted users can use owner commands. true or false
+whitelist-ownercommand    : Whether whitelisted users can use owner commands. true or false
+whitelist-ignoreng        : Whether whitelisted users can ignore NG words. true or false
 invitelist                : User list for inviteall command
 otherbotlist              : Other bots which ignore in ignorebot

 Discord
-enabled                   : Config whether will boot Discord Bot. true or false
+enabled                   : Whether will boot Discord Bot. true or false
 token                     : Token for Discord Bot
 owner                     : Owner's user ID
 channelname               : Channel name used for bot's command channel.
 See below
 status                    : Discord Bot's status
-discord                   : Config whether bot will accept command from Discord. true or false
+discord                   : Whether bot will accept command from Discord. true or false
 disablediscordperfectly   : Config for if discord is disabled, whether decline command from owner too. true or false
 blacklist                 : List of blacklist users. user ID
-blacklist-ignorecommand   : Config whether bot will ignore command from blacklisted users. true or false
+blacklist-ignorecommand   : Whether bot will ignore command from blacklisted users. true or false
 whitelist                 : List of whitelist users. user ID
-whitelist-ignorelock      : Config whether whitelisted users can ignore locks. true or false
+whitelist-ignorelock      : Whether whitelisted users can ignore locks. true or false
-whitelist-ownercommand    : Config whether whitelisted users can use owner commands. true or false
+whitelist-ownercommand    : Whether whitelisted users can use owner commands. true or false
+whitelist-ignoreng        : Whether whitelisted users can ignore NG words. true or false

 Web
-enabled                   : Config whether will boot web server. true or false
+enabled                   : Whether will boot web server. true or false
 ip                        : IP address for web server.
 See below
 port                      : Port for web server
 password                  : Password for web server
-login_required            : Config whether login required to access web server. true or false
+login_required            : Whether login required to access web server. true or false
-web                       : Config whether bot will accept command from web. true or false
+web                       : Whether bot will accept command from web. true or false
-log                       : Config whether print web server access log
+log                       : Whether print web server access log

+replies-matchmethod       : Match method for replies.
+See below
+ng-words                  : Texts set as NG words
+ng-word-matchmethod       : Match method for NG words
+ng-word-kick              : Whether bot will kick user which said NG words
+ng-word-chatban           : Whether bot will chatban user which said NG words
+ng-word-blacklist         : Whether bot will add user which said NG words to blacklist
 lang                      : Bot's lang
 search-lang               : Item search lang
 restart_in                : Time until restart bot
-no-logs                   : Config whether print logs in console. true or false
+no-logs                   : Whether print logs in console. true or false
-ingame-error              : Config whether send errors to player. true or false
+ingame-error              : Whether send errors to player. true or false
-discord-log               : Config whether send logs to Discord. true or false
+discord-log               : Whether send logs to Discord. true or false
-hide-email                : Config whether hide emails in Discord logs. true or false
+hide-email                : Whether hide emails in Discord logs. true or false
-hide-password             : Config whether hide passwords in Discord logs. true or false
-hide-token                : Config whether hide token in Discord logs. true or false
+hide-token                : Whether hide token in Discord logs. true or false
-hide-webhook              : Config whether hide webhook url in Discord logs. true or false
+hide-webhook              : Whether hide webhook url in Discord logs. true or false
 webhook                   : Discord's webhook url
-caseinsensitive           : Config whether make command not case insensitive true or false
+caseinsensitive           : Whether make command not case insensitive true or false
 loglevel                  : Log level. normal or info or debug
-debug                     : Config whether enable fortnitepy debug mode. true or false
+debug                     : Whether enable fortnitepy debug mode. true or false
 ```

 # List of commands